Biosolids: Different General & Land Applications of Biosolids

+In a publication by the Government of Canada and the Ontario Federation of Agriculture, the author mentions that using the Land Application method of Biosolids is more cost-effective to taxpayers as compared to the alternative methods of management such as disposal in a landfill.

 Classification systems

 United States

 In the United States Code of Federal Regulations (CFR), Title 40, Part 503 governs the management of biosolids.
 Within that federal regulation biosolids are generally classified differently depending upon the quantity of pollutants they contain and the level of treatment they have been subjected to (the latter of which determines both the level of vector attraction reduction and the level of pathogen reduction).
 These factors also affect how they may be disseminated (bulk or bagged) and the level of monitoring oversight which, in turn determines where and in what quantity they may be applied.
 The National Organic Program prohibits the use of biosolids in farming certified organic crops.

 European Union

 The European Union (EU) was the first to issue regulations for biosolids land application; this aimed to put a limit to the pathogen and pollution risk.
 These risks come from the fact that some metabolites remain intact after waste water treatment processes.
 Debates over biosolid use vary in severity across the EU.